redhead/Cached/README.md

 Cache profiles
 --------------

-You can specify the settings for the above options that are shared across many adviced methods, so you don't need to write them all the time.
+You can specify the settings for the above options that are shared across many advised methods, so you don't need to write them all the time.
 The settings will be in one place - in your config file!

 To create a profile, add section 'cached' and subsection 'profiles' to your configuration.
-Then add another subsection bearing the name of your profile, then set the profile options.
-Like this:
+Then add another subsection bearing the name of your profile and set the profile options.
+See the example:

 ```
 cached:
 	profiles:
 		myProfile:
 			sliding: true
-      expire: +1 hour
+      			expire: 1 hour
 ```

 Then add annotation property 'profile' with the name of the profile as a value to the advised methods you want to